rafalcieslak/AlgAudio/README.md

 ## On Linux

 To build, you will need CMake 3.0 or newer, scons, git, and development headers for SDL2 2.0.3 and SDL2-ttf, and freetype.
+If you wish to build documentation, you will also need doxygen.
 Run:

 	mkdir build
 	cd build